franciscoxavier04/pm-BIM/docs/user-guide/meetings/recurring-meetings/README.md

 ### Series backlogs

-A **series backlog** is a special pre-existing section below the actual agenda items of that occurence where additional agenda items maybe be 'parked' for consideration.
+A **series backlog** is a special pre-existing section below the actual agenda items of that occurrence where additional agenda items maybe be listed for consideration.
 These items may then be added to a particular occurrence by the meeting organiser either before or during a meeting.

 The backlog can be collapsed or expanded by clicking on the the title.
 Agenda backlog for recurring meetings will be visible for all meetings in the series.